noeppi-noeppi/WikiX/wiki/packdev/docs/loaders/neoforge.md

-# Forge modpacks
+# NeoForge modpacks

-To use [MinecraftForge](https://files.minecraftforge.net/) as mod-loader, set the `loader` field to `forge`.
+To use [NeoForge](https://projects.neoforged.net/neoforged/neoforge) as mod-loader, set the `loader` field to `neoforge`.

-Forge modpacks use the *ForgeGradle* plugin, so it has to be present on the classpath.
+NeoForge modpacks use the *NeoGradle* plugin, so it has to be present on the classpath.

 ## Forge Example